-On March 31, 2020, we reached an agreement on the monetary terms with the DOJ and the State of New York (with the State of New York Attorney General representing or facilitating the interests of all States except and , who did not have claims at issue in the settlement (collectively, the "State AGs")) with respect to relevant government health benefit programs to resolve all of the government's outstanding civil and criminal investigations, including the investigations by the U.S. Attorney's Office for the Southern District of California and the U.S. Attorney's Office for the Southern District of New York, as well as the investigation by the State AGs.
+On March 31, 2020, we reached an agreement on the monetary terms with the Department of Justice (the "DOJ") and the State of New York (with the State of New York Attorney General representing or facilitating the interests of all States participating in the settlement (collectively, the "State AGs")) with respect to relevant government health benefit programs to resolve all of the government's outstanding civil and criminal investigations, including the investigations by the U.S. Attorney's Office for the Southern District of California and the U.S. Attorney's Office for the Southern District of New York, as well as the investigation by the State AGs.
 The terms of this agreement in principle contemplate that we will enter into a civil settlement agreement providing that we will pay \$8.0 million upon entering into the settlement, \$4.0 million in December 2020, \$5.0 million in December 2021, \$7.0 million in December 2022, \$8.0 million in December 2023, \$9.0 million in December 2024, and \$8.0 million in December 2025 (all of which, other than the initial \$8.0 million payment, will also be subject to interest at a rate of 1.25% per annum) for a release of the civil claims and that we will enter into a non-prosecution agreement to resolve all criminal allegations.
 Those criminal allegations pertain to discontinued legacy billing practices for our NIPT tests.
 The companion civil settlement agreement is expected to resolve all civil claims involving discontinued legacy billing practices for our NIPT and microdeletion tests as well as other allegations pertaining to the provision of potential kickbacks or inducements to physicians and patients.
 Other non-financial terms and conditions remain subject to negotiation.
 The final civil settlement materials are subject to final approval of the Assistant Attorney General at DOJ, a U.S. District Court judge in New York, and any other relevant parties, including any potential whistleblower and the State AGs.
-We also expect to enter into a corporate integrity agreement with the Department of Health and Human Services Office of Inspector General, which would be expected to impose additional compliance, reporting and disclosure obligations, and related costs in the future.
+We also expect to enter into a corporate integrity agreement with the D compliance, reporting and disclosure obligations, and related costs in the future.
 The agreement in principle does not cover other potential claims by a potential whistleblower(s), if any, of a nature not covered by the government settlement.